-This policy is supported by the key principles of the Children's Act, 1989 that the child's welfare is paramount.
-Another key document that focuses adult thinking towards the views of the child is Working Together, 2018, highlighting that every assessment of a child, 'must be informed by the views of the child' and within that 'It is important to understand the resilience of the individual child when planning appropriate services.
-(Working Together, 2018:28) This is clearly echoed by Keeping Children Safe in Education, 2018 through ensuring procedures are in place in schools and settings to hear the voice of the child and to be mindful of the contexts children live in.
+This policy is supported by the key principles of the Children's Act 1989 that the child's welfare is paramount.
+Another key document that focuses adult thinking towards the views of the child is Working Together To Safeguarding Children 2018, highlighting that every assessment of a child, should 'reflect the unique characteristics of the child within their family and community context' (Working Together To Safeguard Children, 2018:28).
+This is clearly echoed by Keeping Children Safe in Education 2019 through ensuring procedures are in place in schools and settings to hear the voice of the child and to be mindful of the contexts children live in.